 Maybe you think that the country you are planning to move to is cheaper than your current one.
 However, keep in mind that there can be more expenses than you’d expect.
+In these cases, it’s prudent to think of ways to save money.
 Some aspects of your present lifestyle might be qualified as luxurious and extravagant somewhere else.
 So, you can adapt to the local way of life or do proper research and planning before the relocation.
 Whatever you choose, some costs are unavoidable and they are related to your relocation to the other end of the world:

 - Visa application

 - International transportation